alexfacehead/EasyGPT-3.5/README.md

 # System Message Maker (With Tree-of-Thought for Vastly Improved Quality With Only gpt-3.5-turbo)

-## **With just a SINGLE sentence**, this script generates a highly optimized System Message for LLMs using OpenAI's GPT-3 model, with high quality answers on par with ChatGPT 4.
+## **With just a SINGLE sentence**, this script generates a highly optimized System Message for LLMs using OpenAI's much weaker gpt-3.5-turbo-16k model, with high quality answers almost on par with ChatGPT 4.

-It is cheap, requires running a single command, and has interactivity features, logging, and more.
+It is **very** cheap, requires running a single command, and has interactivity features, logging, and more.

 By employing iterative prompting techniques and tree-of-thought, gpt-3.5-turbo model - which is incredibly cheap to use - produces surprisingly high quality System Messages which can then be used for more powerful models, like gpt-4 or gpt-3.5-turbo-16k.